 - Attend networking events with Executive Director to increase professional network, refine relationship management skills and enhance SMF’s outreach and capacity

-- Perform other duties as assigned to ensure effective operation of organization
+- Perform other duties as assigned to ensure the effective operation of the organization

 KNOWLEDGE & SKILLS

 - 2-3 years of experience in fundraising and/or special events

 - Working knowledge of nonprofit organizations and the performing arts